redis-developer/redis-agent-memory-with-alexa-demo/README.md

-# Agent Memory Server with Alexa Demo
+# Redis Agent Memory with Alexa Demo

 ## Overview
-This demo demonstrates how [Redis Agent Memory](https://redis.io/docs/latest/operate/rc/agent-memory/) — the managed AI memory service on Redis Cloud — can extend Amazon Alexa with conversational memory.
+This demo demonstrates how [Redis Agent Memory](https://redis.io/agent-memory/) — the managed AI memory service on Redis Cloud — can extend Amazon Alexa with conversational memory.
 Built using Java, LangChain4J, AWS Lambda, and Redis Cloud, it enables Alexa to recall past conversations and deliver contextual, intelligent responses.
 It showcases how Redis can act as a memory layer for AI assistants, enriching the natural language experience through state persistence and fast retrieval.

 ## Table of Contents
 - [Demo Objectives](#demo-objectives)